softmatterlab/SmartTrap/README.md

 ![Illustration of the SmartTrap system](Images/SystemIllustration.png)

 This GitHub page describes the SmartTrap system, including how to assemble and set up your own system.
-The system is described in our publication: <https://doi.org/10.48550/arXiv.2505.05290> SmartTrap is the first system capable of running advanced experiments such as, single molecule force spectroscopy, autonomously for several hours.
-It can automatically trap particles and perform a range of measurements.
-Schematics and software are accessible on here making it easy to build you own SmartTrap or adapt parts of the code to your own different system.
+The system is described in our publication, currently on arXiv: <https://doi.org/10.48550/arXiv.2505.05290> The SmartTrap system is capable of running advanced experiments such as, single molecule force spectroscopy, autonomously for over 10 hours.
+It can automatically trap particles and perform a growing range of measurements.
+Schematics and software are accessible here making it easy to build you own SmartTrap or adapt parts of it to your own system.

 ## Hardware
 The SmartTrap system is based on the MiniTweezers optical tweezers instrument, details of which you can find here: <http://tweezerslab.unipr.it/cgi-bin/home.pl>
-Below we provide lists of the components you need to assemble your own system along with guidlines on assembly and installation of the system.
+Here, we provide lists of the components you need to assemble your own system along with guidlines on assembly and installation of the system.

 ### Components
-The components of the system are split into separate units.
-Files listing the different components are found in the components folder.
+The components of the system are split into separate units, instrument, electronics controller etc. Files listing the different components are found in the components folder.

 ### Assembly instructions
-The assembly of the instrument is outlined in the video ().
+The assembly of the instrument is outlined in the FullAssembly video ().

 ## Electronics
 The optical tweezers instrument is controlled by a custom electronics controller.
 This controller consists of 3 separate circuit boards (PCBs) which are connected together via ribbon cables.